-Since Davis, the trail has gone cold but we can be sure that such a distinctive piece is most probably now sitting in a prestigious collection, perhaps even in Russia.
+Since Davis, the trail has gone cold but we can be sure that such a distinctive piece is most probably now sitting in a prestigious collection.
 But whose collection?
 Probably a grand one!

 As I conjure up visions of grand entrance halls and dusty sitting rooms, I wonder if perhaps a similar fate befell the basalt head of Jupiter Serapis.
 Bought by Sir William Hamilton from the Barberini collection in Rome, it was sold to the Duchess of Portland.
 Upon her death, Walpole scooped it up and placed it firstly in the Round Drawing Room at Strawberry Hill and then later in the Indian blue damask Beauclerc Cabinet.

 I leaf though the pages of Walpole’s ‘Description’ until I reach his entry on the Cabinet’s contents.
 ‘The head of Jupiter Serapis, in basalts.
 The divine majesty and beauty of this precious fragment prove the great ideas and consummate taste of the ancient sculptors’, Walpole poeticizes.
 He is scant with his physical description and so I trawl for an illustration by Carter to help me envisage the lost treasure.